Jamie-Woo/personal-study/Class_2025.9_RegressionAnalysis/Review-09.04-week1.md

 ## `02` Important Distributions
 #### `02-1` Chi-squared distribution
-`concept` : if a random variable Z has the standard normal distribution, then Z^2 has the chi-squared distribution with one degree of freedom.
+If a random variable Z has the standard normal distribution, then Z^2 has the chi-squared distribution with one degree of freedom.

 <p align="center">
 <img src="../img/chi-squared_1.png" alt="설명" width="400">